So, You Want to be A Falconer?

 hunter?
 Will you be able to hunt three to six times a week during

-the hunting season on the hawk's schedule - not yours?
+the hunting season on the bird's schedule - not yours?
 If you have

 never hunted, can you learn?

-Parks, and at least one general or master level falconer that you
+Fisheries, and Parks, and at least one general or master level

-have the drive, the dedication, the motivation, the book knowledge,
+falconer that you have the drive, the dedication, the motivation,

-ready to have people see you with awe, amazement and sometimes
+- Are you ready to have people see you with awe, amazement or

-anger?
-Are you ready to be the absolute center of attention
+sometimes anger?
+Are you ready to be the absolute center of

-whenever you carry your hawk on your fist?
-Are you ready for that
+attention when you carry your hawk on your fist?
+Are you ready for

-incredible rush when that wild creature first returns to you, on
+that incredible rush when that wild creature first returns to you,

-its own and able to fly free but decides to come to you
+on its own and is able to fly free but decides to come to you